orionnelson/football-game/README.md

 ## Testing Was Done Using GitHub Workflows
 Using github workflows for testing we were able to automaticly generate our testing coverage and evaluating test cases to rule out bugs in the code.

-We used the github wiki for this https://github.com/robotframework/robotframework/wiki/Testing-Design
+We used this github wiki for this https://github.com/robotframework/robotframework/wiki/Testing-Design

 In the Testing Design we broke down the Test Groups into two types of testing.